JoBase/jobase.github.io/README.md

 Feel free to use it before installing JoBase on your local computer.
 Click [here](https://jobase.org/Browser) to try it now.

+Unfortunately, JoBase has execution issues on MacOS.
+Please use the online version instead.

 #### Download Python

-To start using JoBase, you will need Python installed.
+To start using JoBase on your local computer, you will need Python installed.
-Visit [python.org](https://www.python.org/downloads) and download the latest version for your computer.
+Visit [python.org](https://python.org/downloads) and download the latest version for your computer.

 #### Install JoBase

 To install JoBase, type the following into the Command Terminal.

 ```